mzivic7/endcord/README.md

 Go to [TODO](todo.txt).

 ### Features that will not be added
-Following features have significant risk of triggering discords spam filter, and may cause account to be limited or even banned.
+Following features have significant risk of triggering discords spam filter, and may cause account to be limited or even banned:
+Sending friend request, opening new DM, creating new thread, scriptable command macros, anything paument related.

 Therefore they will NOT be implemented in endcord.
-Features: sending friend request, opening new DM, creating new thread, command macros.